BraTS/Instructions/README.md

 ### Examples

-To help you containerize your segmentation method with Docker, we will provide some examples.
+To help you containerize your segmentation method with Docker, we will provide some examples: see the [BraTS Algorithmic Repository](https://github.com/BraTS/Instructions/blob/master/Repository_Links.md#brats-algorithmic-repository) for last year's implementations and run them to see how they work.

 ### Assistance

 If you are unsure whether your method can be containerized or how to proceed, please contact us in advance.
 We will try to help you with Docker.
-We have created a PDF-Document containing the exact specifications which you can download here: https://github.com/njarng/docker_brats/raw/master/BRATS_Docker_Interface.pdf

 **Also, be sure to check out the documentation on the Docker website.**